 If there is no ascertainable heir or legatee and the estate continues to use the asset in a trade, the allowance will be based on the market value of the asset on the day following the date of death and must be calculated from that date until the end of the estate's first year of assessment (or up to the date of disposal of the asset to a third party if earlier).
 An heir who continues to use the asset in a trade will be entitled to a pro rata portion of the allowance in the year of acquisition based on its market value calculated from the date of death or, if later, the date on which the asset is first used by the heir for the purposes of trade.
-If the executor carries on the trade for the benefit of the heir, the heir will claim the allowance (section 25(2)).
-See also Interpretation Note No.12 "Recoupments: Assets in a Deceased Estate" dated 27 March 2003.
+If the executor carries on the trade for the benefit of the heir, the heir will claim the allowance [section 25(2)].
+See also Interpretation Note No.12 "Recoupments: Assets in a Deceased Estate" (27 March 2003).

-4.3.9 Assets not yet brought into use for purposes of trade
+4.3.9 Qualifying assets not yet brought into use for purposes of trade

-It often happens that a taxpayer acquires an asset during one year of assessment, but only brings it into use in a subsequent year of assessment.
-In these circumstances the taxpayer will only be entitled to claim an allowance once the asset is brought into use for purposes of trade.
+A taxpayer that acquires an asset in one year of assessment and only brings it into use for the purposes of trade in a subsequent year of assessment will only be entitled to claim the wear-and-tear allowance from the date on which the asset is brought into use in that subsequent year of assessment.